RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs

-For each trained method, we let it generate $I$ logic rules with highest qualities per query, and use them to train a reasoning predictor \emph{w/o emb.} as in Eq.~(\ref{eq:loglinear}) for prediction.
+For each trained model, we let it generate $I$ rules with highest qualities per query relation, and use them to train a predictor \emph{w/o emb.} as in Eq.~(\ref{eq:loglinear}) for reasoning.
 For \method{}, the quality of each rule is measured by its prior probability from the rule generator, and we use beam search to infer top-$I$ rules.
 The results at different $I$ are in Fig.~\ref{fig:nrule}, where \method{} achieves much better results.
-Even with only 10 rules per query, \method{} still achieves competitive results.
+Even with only 10 rules per relation, \method{} still achieves competitive results.

 \textbf{Performance w.r.t.\ the Number of Training Triplets.} To better evaluate different methods under cases where training triplets are very limited, in this section we reduce the amount of training data on Kinship and UMLS to see how the performance varies.
 The results are presented in Fig.~\ref{fig:ndata}.
 We see that \method{} \emph{w/o emb.} achieves the best results.
 Besides, the improvement over RotatE is more significant as we reduce training triplets, showing that \method{} is more robust to data sparsity.